Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 Especially when we're in pain.

-However the anger that comes from living with chronic pain can drive a wedge between even the strongest relationships.
+However, the anger that can arise when living with chronic pain can drive a wedge between even the strongest relationships.

-And studies have shown that the more angry a person with chronic pain becomes the less support they receive from their partner.
+With studies showing that the more angry a person with chronic pain becomes the less support they receive from their partner.

 And this isn't just bad for your well-being, it's bad for your partner’s well-being too.

-As partners of angry people with chronic pain have been found to feel more sad, anxious and angry themselves when they were around their partner.
+As partners of angry people with chronic pain have were said to feel more sad, anxious and angry themselves when they were around their partner.

-And not just that, they were also more prone to depression too (4).
+And they were also more prone to depression too.

-So getting angry is not only likely to lead to more physical pain and less support for you.
+So getting angry doesn't just lead to more physical pain and less support for you.